Home » Car hire Malta » Car hire from Malta airport

 The nearest petrol station is located just outside of the airport’s open-air parking area next to the local McDonald’s and Sky Parks office block.

-Once you’ve topped up your tank, you can get to the airport’s ring road easily from the petrol station (by following the signage) to head to the Park East car park.
+Once you’ve topped up your tank, you can get to the airport’s ring road easily from the petrol station (by following the signage) to get onto the airport’s ringroad and head to the Park East car park.

 Most petrol stations in Malta are equipped with 24/7 automated fuel pumps.
-Using the pay machines you can pay with either cash or using one of the major providers for credit or debit cards.
-Touchless payments with a card or phone/watch are also possible in most cases.
+Using the pay machines you can pay with one of the major providers for credit or debit cards.

-During regular office hours, petrol station attendants will handle the pump for you and also accept the same payment methods.
+During regular office hours, petrol station attendants will handle the pump for you and also accept cash, apart from debit/credit cards.

 Malta International Airport (MIA, also referred to as Luqa Airport) is Malta’s only airport and is located in the Southeast of the main island of Malta.